 Once the Supplier acknowledgement is received by the product.
 The respective request id is deleted by the product.
 So, retriggering the same entity id will result in GET call failure.

-GAVI users are required to always maintain an HQ address in Zycus.
+Gavi users are required to always maintain an HQ address in Zycus.

 Authentication